Green, North Carolina, US

 Although running the Green is staple food ---a happy meal--- for regulars just trying to shut out the noise and stay safe, it is also the daily training ground for many of the country's elite creekboaters, and the annual Green Race is a most revered and hotly contested affair.
 Held at high noon on the first Saturday in November since 1996, it draws huge crowds and even a grilled cheese sandwich and/or hot burrito sales program.
 Another more recent event, Jerry's Baddle, a paddling & bicycling biathlon fundraiser held each Spring, is now in its eighth year and hugely successful as well.
 And, September 2013 was the first edition of the Green River Games --- featuring the "Silverback", a triathlon gruel-fest of 8, 8, and 8 miles throughout the Gamelands.
-Not surprisingly, these events have a homegrown, homemade kind of feeling, and reflect the strong and diverse community that has built up around the Green.
+The Summer of 2014 brings Rodeo back as an exhibition Green River Games competition in June.
+Not surprisingly, these events have a homegrown, homemade kind of feeling, and reflect the strong and diverse community that has built up around the Narrows.
 Seriously, you hear it or feel it all the time: "...man, I LOVE the Green."

 The Narrows is wholly located within the Green River Gamelands, a rugged tract of more than 14,000 acres along the Green River in Henderson and Polk Counties.
 Owned by the people of the State of North Carolina and managed by the NCWRC, the primary purpose of the Gamelands remains wildlife conservation and management.
 The 16 miles of trails (pdf map) are for foot travel only.
 River otters, bears, deer, snakes, turtles, fish, and all manner of birds share this beautiful place.
 Take note that camping is not allowed on state Gamelands.
 The nearest campground is Wilderness Cove, a mile or so past Fishtop.